Kayli/logspub/aerospace/planetary-science.md

   - categorized as the variety of chert that occurs in chalk or marly limestone
   - used historically to make stone tools and start fires

+- faulting
+  - process where rocks break and slide past each other along a fracture or fault line
+  - occurs due to stress in the earth's crust
+  - faulting is the mechanism, while earthquakes are the result of that mechanism in action

 ### seismology